-- The Board delegates authority to operate the church to the Minister as Executive Director - The Minister will prepare an annual budget and review it with the Finance Committee and present it to the Board for review and approval before the Annual Meeting. - The Minister will ensure that the church is properly insured. - In the event of emergency (e.g., fire, hurricane, pandemic, etc.), the Minister has the authority to cancel services and close the buildings.
+- The Board delegates authority to operate the church to the Minister as Executive Director. - The Minister and the Finance Committee will prepare an annual budget and review it with the Board for review and approval before the Annual Meeting. - The Minister will ensure that the church is properly insured. - In the event of emergency (e.g., fire, hurricane, pandemic, etc.), the Minister has the authority to cancel services and close the buildings.
 The Minister will inform the Executive Committee and, if time permits, try to achieve consensus before finalizing the decision. - When the Minister plans to be off duty (vacation, sabbatical, medical, etc.), for more than a week (seven days), the Minister will delegate responsibility for operational and congregational needs and provide a written list of coverage to staff, the Board and others on the list.